Government of Canada announces ElevateIP partnerships that will support Canadian startups

 Federal government doubles down on assisting Canadian startups by investing $90M in intellectual property programs to help them grow and succeed

-MONTREAL, Dec.
-19, 2022 /CNW/ - Today, Rachel Bendayan, Parliamentary Secretary to the Minister of Tourism, on behalf of the Honourable François-Philippe Champagne, Minister of Innovation, Science and Industry, is announcing the delivery partners of the ElevateIP program.
+HALIFAX, NS, Dec.
+19, 2022 /CNW/ - Today, Andy Fillmore, Parliamentary Secretary to the Minister of Innovation, Science and Industry, on behalf of the Honourable François-Philippe Champagne, Minister of Innovation, Science and Industry, is announcing the delivery partners of the ElevateIP program.
 Budget 2021 announced the launch of ElevateIP, with a $90 million investment over four years to help business accelerators and incubators (BAIs) provide startups with access to professional intellectual property (IP) supports.
 ElevateIP leverages business networks across the country to enable Canadian startups to protect, strategically manage and leverage their IP.

 After a nationwide competitive call for proposals, the following five delivery partners have been selected to accelerate IP support for startups across Canada: